mdn/content/files/en-us/learn/forms/html5_input_types/index.md

 A slider is created using the {{HTMLElement("input")}} with its {{htmlattrxref("type","input")}} attribute set to the value `range`.
 The slider-thumb can be moved via mouse or touch, or with the arrows of the keypad.

 It's important to properly configure your slider.
-To that end, it's highly recommended that you set the [`min`](/en-US/docs/Web/HTML/Attributes/min), [`max`](/en-US/docs/Web/HTML/Attributes/max), and [`step`](/en-US/docs/Web/HTML/Attributes/step) attributes which set the minimum, maximum and increment values, respectively.
+To that end, it's highly recommended that you set the [`min`](/en-US/docs/Web/HTML/Attributes/min), [`max`](/en-US/docs/Web/HTML/Attributes/max), and [`step`](/en-US/docs/Web/HTML/Attributes/step) attributes which set the minimum, maximum and stepping values, respectively.

 Let's look at the code behind the above example, so you can see how its done.
 First of all, the basic HTML: